-Marketers working for doctors and dentists need to focus on their clients’ reputation management these days..The era of family doctors is gone now.
+Marketers working for doctors and dentists must focus on their clients’ reputation management.
+The era of family doctors is gone now.
 Just imagine that you are about to see a healthcare professional.
-So, most of us would get on the internet and find out all we can about the medical professional we will entrust with our health and wellbeing.
+So, most of us would get on the internet and learn all we can about the medical professional we entrust with our health and wellbeing.
 This comes before we even pick up the phone to make an appointment or fill out a contact form.
-There are various websites that a consumer can go to find out what other patients have to say about a certain doctor or dentist.
+There are various websites that a consumer can go to find out what other patients have to say about a particular doctor or dentist.

 What do the numbers say?

 Does this mean healthcare institutions stand to lose potential patients before they even speak to them?
-It sure does and here’s why:- About 84% of patients research medical practitioners before they visit the doctor’s office
+It sure does, and here’s why:- About 84% of patients research medical practitioners before they visit the doctor’s office.

-- While more people are paying attention to the negative reviews online, less than 2% of all ratings received a response from physicians as recently as in 2015
+- While more people are paying attention to the negative reviews online, less than 2% of all ratings received a response from physicians as recently as 2015

 - According to the US National Library of Medicine, as many as 90% of people used online reviews before they did business with any industry.